-The law of 22 June 201649 created the Council of National Media (Rada Mediów Narodowych), a body distinct from the National Broadcasting Council.
+The law of 22 June 201651 created the Council of National Media (Rada Mediów Narodowych), a body distinct from the National Broadcasting Council.
 The competence to appoint and dismiss officers of State-owned broadcasters was transferred from the government to the new body.

 The Council of National Media is composed of five members, three of which being elected by the Sejm, and the remaining two appointed by the President of the Republic from a list of candidates proposed by opposition fractions in Sejm.
 The term of office of the Council of National Media is of six years.
 Membership in the Council is incompatible with many public functions including, for example, the membership in any council of local self-government and the employment in the public administration.
 There is, however, no prohibition against being a member of the Council and simultaneously a member of Parliament.
-Indeed, in the five-member council, the three members elected by Sejm were or currently are members of Sejm:
+Indeed, in the five-member council, the three members elected by Sejm (Krzysztof Czabański, president; Elżbieta Kruk; Joanna Lichocka) are all members of Sejm, and belong to the ruling party (PiS).